 Legal Ombudsman

 The Legal Ombudsman may be able to help you if we are unable to resolve your complaint ourselves.
-They will look at your complaint independently and it will not affect how we handle your case.

 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve it with us first.
 If you have, then you must take your complaint to the Legal Ombudsman: